 The Noblesville, Ind., native began diving at the young age of 11 and has been a U.S. diving sensation ever since.
 Boudia attended Purdue University where he went on to be a six-time NCAA champion, two-time NCAA diver of the year (2009, 2010) and 2011 Big Ten Athlete of the Year.
 Boudia has also had a stellar international career, earning USA Diving Athlete of the Year in 2008, 2010 and 2011.

 Heading into 2012 Boudia exhibited a strong focus that surely helped him become one of the stars of the London Games.
-“In 2008, there’s lot of perks that I can take away from that event” Boudia told Uinterview exclusively.
+“In 2008, there’s a lot of perks that I can take away from that event,” Boudia told Uinterview exclusively.
 “And a lot of that had to do with the way I was approaching 2008.
 It was a lot of focus on what I could gain from the Olympics, so switching that perspective of what was important to me.
-So now 2012 is just about taking one step at a time and enjoying that journey that I’m on, because it’s going to be gone before I know it and I just want to enjoy it and just be able to have so much support on that."
+So now 2012 is just about taking one step at a time and enjoying that journey that I’m on because it’s going to be gone before I know it and I just want to enjoy it and just be able to have so much support on that.”

 | Get Uinterview’s FREE iPhone App To Record Celebrity Video Questions + Get Daily News Updates here!

 Yeah, there are a lot of different cross trainings that I do in diving.
 A lot of people think that the focus is just inside the pool.
 But most of my training, I'd say 60%, is outside of the pool and I do a lot of weight lifting, I do a lot of conditioning, I do Pilates and yoga.
 You know, just to get that diversification, just to get your body right and in motion for what you're about to do definitely is helpful.